ruadh/CSCI-E-33a_Final_Project/README.md

 of scope for the final project:  it sounds like a quick addition, but we'd also need to ensure that the table only ever has one record, etc.

+### Passing the user

+In several functions, I chose to pass the user as a separate parameter instead of using request.user.
+This is not needed for the features in my final project spec, but it leaves open the door for some future enhancements where the user we're interested in isn't necessarily the current user.
+Ex: allowing a parent to register along with a child, or allowing an admin to view student information in the front end.